regtracks/regtracks/spec.md

 # The RegTracks Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## 1

 A schema is a string or file containing zero or more patterns and character sets, which abides by the rules set out in this specification.

+### 1.1

+Raw unicode may appear in a schema string and must be parsed without errors.

 ## 2